Staff Nurse V- Clinical Inpatient, LDRP

 |Closing Date||Open Until Filled|

-This recruitment is being conducted to fill full-time opportunities in San Joaquin General Hospital's Labor & Delivery Department and to establish an eligible list to fill future vacancies.
-Resumes will not be accepted in lieu of an application.
-A completed application must be postmarked or received online by the final filing deadline.
+This recruitment is being conducted to fill one full-time Staff Nurse V – Clinical Inpatient opportunity within the San Joaquin General Hospital's Labor & Delivery Department and to establish an eligible list which may be used to fill future vacancies.
+This position will work the day shift.

 Note: Supplemental application must be submitted with employment application.

 Theory, techniques, and practices of nursing, particularly in area of specialization; new developments in patient care; skills specific to clinical scope of practice: the nursing process; nursing staffing patterns; basic supervision; leadership skills; safety principles and practices; applicable Federal and State laws as related to patient care.

 Supervise and assist members of the health care team; maintain a high standard of care; deal with patients empathetically and respectfully while performing treatments prescribed; instruct patients in self care and preventative health strategies; follow oral and written instructions of a technical and professional nature in accurately; establish and maintain effective working relationships with others; establish and maintain effective customer service; maintain accurate records and prepare routine reports; develop and implement individualized care plans for patients; coordinate the several types of services which may be necessary for appropriate care; assist other staff in understanding current psycho-physiological aspects of illness; set priorities; work accurately under pressure; interpret policies and procedures; teach clinical skills; develop basic teaching plans and teach classes; supervise and participate effectively in performance improvement processes; provide and promote a positive learning environment.